Oracle-Efficient Online Learning and Auction Design: Additional Applications

 \end{definition} We consider this problem under the \emph{no-overbidding condition} that requires that for any bundle $\vq$, the sum of bids over items in $\vq$ does not exceed the bidder's valuation for $\vq$, i.e., $\vec b^{(t)}\inprod\vq\le v(\vq)$, for all $\vq\in\set{0,1}^k$.
 Similar no-overbidding assumptions are used in the previous work to prove that no-regret learning in second-price auctions has good welfare guarantees~\cite{christodoulou2008bayesian,feldman2013simultaneous}.

-We consider the online bidding problem where for any $\vq$, the valuation $v(\vq)\in\{0, 1/m, \dots, m/m\}$ and for any item $j\le k$, $b_j$ is a multiple of $1/m$.
+We consider the online bidding problem where all the bids $b_j$ are multiples of $1/m$ and the valuation function $v(\cdot)$ only takes values in $\{0, 1/m, \dots, m/m\}$.
 We represent by $\B_m$ the class of all such bid vectors that satisfy the no-overbidding condition for $v(\cdot)$.
-Note that the assumption on the valuation function is not restrictive.
-That is, for any valuation function $v(\cdot)$, one can round down its values to the closest multiple of $1/m$, while losing at most $1/m$ utility.
+The assumption on the valuation function is not restrictive, because any valuation function $v(\cdot)$ can be rounded down to the closest multiples of $1/m$ while losing at most $1/m$ utility, and the set $\B_m$ derived for the rounded-down valuation contains exactly the discretized bid vectors that satisfy no-overbidding condition for the original valuation.
 Moreover, a similar discretization for the bid vectors was used by Daskalakis and Syrgkanis~\cite{Syrgkanis2016} for studying offline and online optimal bidding in SiSPAs.

 Next, we show how to construct an implementable and admissible translation matrix for $\B_m$.